 What is plant tissue culture?

-Plant tissue culture involves a set of techniques with multiple applications, and it is currently a booming activity.
-This activity is carried out in specialized laboratories, whose professionals are dedicated to cultivate explants in vitro, that is, a separate part of a plant such as protoplasts, cells, tissues or organs, under strictly controlled environmental conditions with the purpose of producing large quantities of plants with the same genotype.
+This process is carried out in specialized laboratories, where professionals cultivate in vitro explants—separated parts of a plant such as protoplasts, cells, tissues, or organs—under strictly controlled environmental conditions with the aim of producing large quantities of genetically identical plants.

-Plant tissue culture is defined as the cultivation of explants in vitro under strictly controlled environmental conditions with the objective of obtaining large numbers of identical plants.
+Plant tissue culture is defined as the cultivation of in vitro explants under strictly controlled environmental conditions with the objective of producing large quantities of genetically identical plants.

-Plant tissue culture applies the knowledge of plant biotechnology, which covers different areas of life science as diverse as biochemistry, molecular biology, immunology, virology, food industry, pharmaceutical industry, genetics and agriculture.
+Plant tissue culture is based on the principles of plant biotechnology, a multidisciplinary field that integrates various life sciences, including biochemistry, molecular biology, immunology, virology, genetics, as well as applications in the food industry, pharmaceutical industry, and agriculture.

 Types of plant tissue culture